nbeaver/wanted-metadata-for-shell-commands/README.markdown

 <http://www.commandlinefu.com/commands/matching/exec/ZXhlYw==/sort-by-votes>

-We have  [`.desktop` files](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s05.html) for assigning metadata to applications, but there's no convenient way to interactively query them and they don't have nearly the metadata that would be useful for shell commands (see below).
+We have  [`.desktop` files](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s05.html) for handling metadata for applications, but there's no convenient way to interactively query them and they don't have nearly the metadata that would be useful for shell commands (see below).

 There's adequate information in the man or info pages, but they don't tell you how to use commands and shell variables together, like this: